reelmza/data-type-visualizer/README.md

-# Getting Started with Create React App
+### App Description

-A JavaScript web-app to visualize how primitive and derived data types can be created and managed with code;
+A JavaScript web-app to visualize how primitive and derived data types operations work.

-## Supported Datat types
+### Supported Data types

-- Array
+The supported data types at the moment:

 - Tree
 - Stack

+### Stack Used

-- Queue
+- JavaScript React
-- List
+- Tailwind CSS